Developing own Interpersonal Skills

 Prior knowledge that will help with this topic

-• No formal prerequisites are required for this qualification, but a basic understanding of English and maths at Entry Level 3 is helpful.
+• No formal prerequisites are required for this qualification, but it is helpful if you have basic literacy and numeracy skills (equivalent to Entry Level 3).

 Key Terminology